 To do this, cryptocurrency traders run programs called bots.
 Trading bots are software programs designed to communicate with exchanges and execute trades on your behalf.
 Bots can directly access an exchange’s order books through a simple API and can be designed with specific features and purposes in mind.

-For example, an arbitrage trading bot is designed to identify pricing disparities between exchanges; if traders are selling a token for $100 on one exchange and paying $102 for that token on a second exchange, the algorithm can take advantage of this temporary spread.
+For example, a crypto arbitrage strategy is designed to identify pricing disparities between exchanges; if traders are selling a token for $100 on one exchange and paying $102 for that token on a second exchange, the algorithm can take advantage of this temporary spread.

 Bots offer a significant array of benefits to traders.
 Some of the most relevant include: